pivotal/docs-tap/scc/default-supply-chains.md

 weight: 2
 ---

-# Default Supply Chains
+# Out of the Box Supply Chains

-Default supply chains are provided out of the box with Tanzu Application Platform.
+Out of the Box Supply Chains are provided with Tanzu Application Platform.
-The three default supply chains that are included are:
+The three supply chains that are included are:
-- Default Supply Chain (source-to-url)
+- Out of the Box Supply Chain Basic (source-to-url)
-- Default Supply Chain with Testing (source-test-to-url)
+- Out of the Box Supply Chain with Testing (source-test-to-url)
-- Default Supply Chain with Testing and Scanning (source-test-scan-to-url)
+- Out of the Box Supply Chain with Testing and Scanning (source-test-scan-to-url)

-Also provided out of the box with Tanzu Application Platform are the:
+Also provided with Tanzu Application Platform are the:
-- Default Supply Chain Templates
+- Out of the Box Templates

-Each of the supply chain's makes use of the Default Supply Chain Templates.
+Each of the supply chain's makes use of the Out of the Box Templates.

-Regardless of the Supply Chain chosen, we need to first set credentials for a registry where Tanzu Build Service should push the images that it builds.
+Regardless of the supply chain chosen, we need to first set credentials for a registry where Tanzu Build Service should push the images that it builds.

 ### Credentials for pushing app images to a registry
-The Supply Chain builds a container image based off of the source code and pushes it to a registry.
+The supply chain builds a container image based off of the source code and pushes it to a registry.
 We need to provide to the systems the credentials for doing so.